-According to the fiscal note prepared in 2017 by the Division of the Budget on the bill as introduced, enactment of the bill could have these effects:
+According to the fiscal note prepared in 2017 by the Division of the Budget on the bill, as introduced, enactment of Sub. for HB 2040 could have these effects:

-- According to the Office of Judicial Administration, the bill could increase the number of cases filed, which could increase time spent by staff but also result in collection of docket fees.
-However, it is not possible to predict the number or complexity of the cases and therefore a precise fiscal effect cannot be determined; - The Kansas Department of Transportation reported the bill could result in additional federal reporting on automated enforcement, but any fiscal effect to agency operations would be negligible [Note: This concern would not be applicable to the substitute bill.]; and - The Kansas Department of Revenue indicated the bill would require a change to motor vehicle reports and to the driver's license system, at a total cost of \$1,401 in FY 2018.
+- According to the Office of Judicial Administration (OJA), the bill could increase the number of cases filed, which could increase time spent by staff but also result in collection of docket fees.
+However, it is not possible to predict the number or complexity of the cases and therefore a precise fiscal effect cannot be determined; - The Kansas Department of Transportation reported the bill could result in additional federal reporting on automated enforcement, but any fiscal effect to agency operations would be negligible [Note: This concern would not be applicable to the substitute bill.]; and - The Kansas Department of Revenue indicated the bill would require a change to motor vehicle reports and to the driver's license system, at a total cost of \$1.401 in FY 2018.

-Any fiscal effect of the bill is not reflected in The FY 2019 Governor's Budget Report.
+Any fiscal effect of Sub. for HB 2040 is not reflected in The FY 2019 Governor's Budget Report.